Brawl video captured in Jacksonville park, reports say | Tulsa's 24-Hour News, Weather and Traffic

 “The most serious important moment is when the person armed themselves with the bat," Jefferson said.
 "That went from a simple misdemeanor battery to an aggravated battery.”

 Jefferson said no police investigation begins completely dry.
-He said the Jacksonville Sheriff's Office is likely getting tips about the video but will try to identify who was using the bat first because that’s the most serious offense.
+He said the Jacksonville Sheriff's Office is likely getting tips about the video but will try to identify who was using the bat first because that, he said, is the most serious offense.

-“Particularly they want to get the person who had the bat because they’re committing a felony," Jefferson said.
+“Particularly (investigators) want to get the person who had the bat because (that person) is committing a felony," Jefferson said.
 "That may yield more fruit as far as getting information on the others.”

 Action News Jax asked Jefferson if this could be a gang-related fight.
 Jefferson said they could be called groups and there are two distinct ones in the local area.